Let’s look at how to track cell phone locations without GPS.

 Using Cell Tower Triangulation for Location Tracking

-Tracking a cell phone using cell tower triangulation plays a significant role when GPS isn’t in play.
+When GPS isn’t in use, cell tower triangulation plays a significant role in tracking a cell phone.
 This method relies on signals from phone towers strategically positioned throughout an area.
 When a cell phone is on, it constantly communicates with nearby towers, even if you’re not making a call.
 By checking which towers a phone connects to and measuring the signal’s travel time to each tower, it’s possible to estimate the phone’s position.

 While it sounds straightforward, there are a few things to keep in mind.
 The accuracy of this method can vary greatly depending on several factors, like the density of cell towers in the area and environmental obstacles like buildings or mountains.
-Rural areas might not offer the same precision as urban settings packed with towers nearby.
+Rural areas might not offer the same precision as urban settings with nearby towers.

 Wi-Fi Positioning System (WPS): An Alternative Approach